Application and Eligibility

 Do I have to have a passport to study abroad?

-Yes, all ISA program countries require that you have a passport.
-If you are not a U.S. citizen, please check with your local consulate for advice regarding traveling/studying in another country.
+Yes, all ISA program locations require that you have a passport to travel.
+If you are not a U.S. citizen, please check with your local consulate regarding traveling/studying in another country.

 How do I apply for a passport?

-You can find passport applications and detailed information on how to apply on the webpage of the U.S. State Department: http://travel.state.gov/passport/passport_1738.html.
-Generally, post offices and sometimes courthouses serve as passport application sites.
-This process can take up to 10 weeks, so be sure to apply early!
+You can find passport applications and detailed information on how to apply on the webpage of the U.S. State Department.
+This process can take between 4-8 weeks, so be sure to apply early!
+You can choose to pay for expedited processing to ensure it arrives on time.

-Can I still send in the application even though I don't have a passport yet?
+Can I still send in the application even though I don't currently have a passport?

 My passport will expire shortly after my program ends.
 Is this a problem?

-Many countries require that your passport be valid for at least 3 months after you are scheduled to return.
-It is your responsibility to be aware of the entry requirements for your program country.
+Many countries require that your passport be valid for at least 6 months after your scheduled return date.
+It is your responsibility to be aware of the entry and exit requirements for your program country.
+We would encourage you to renew your passport if it will expire shortly after your program end date to avoid any issues with being allowed entry.

 Do I need a visa for my program?

-Many ISA programs do require a visa.
-Please contact ISA and the country's consulate website (links can be found on the ISA website) for details.
-Please note that if a visa is required for your program, you are responsible for securing your own visa.
+Many ISA programs do require a visa, but not all.
+Please contact your ISA Site Specialist for details and you can visit the country's consulate website for details.
+If a visa is required for your program, you are responsible for securing it.

 Payment, Withdrawals and Refunds